Wisconsin School of Business

 Real Estate 641 Housing Economics, 3 cr

 The Real Estate Department regularly offers innovative and cutting-edge electives under Real Estate 365.
-Students should check the Schedule of Classes every semester.
+Students should check the Course Guide every semester.

 Finance 305 Financial Markets, Institutions and Economic Activity, 3 cr

 Finance 320 Investments, 3 cr